Life Insurance Lawyer Serving Rhode Island

 Trust the Rhode Island Life Insurance Lawyers at Boonswang Law

 For decades, Boonswang Law’s experienced Rhode Island life insurance lawyers have been helping life insurance beneficiaries like you get the payout their loved one intended.

 Boonswang Law Has Helped Life Insurance Beneficiaries throughout Rhode Island, Including these Cities and the Surrounding Areas:

-Because life insurance companies only make profits for their shareholders when they collect premiums but deny claims for death benefits, their interests directly conflict with yours and with the policyholder’s.
+Since life insurance companies only make profits for their shareholders when they collect premiums but deny claims for death benefits, their interests directly conflict with yours and with the policyholder’s.
 Unfortunately, there are life insurance companies that will purposely misinterpret a policy’s terms and provisions in an attempt to deny a valid beneficiary claim.

-Throughout our decades of experience helping beneficiaries get their payouts, we have found that life insurance companies will attempt to wrongfully classify someone’s death under an exclusion so that they can deny the beneficiary’s claim.
+Throughout our decades of experience helping beneficiaries get their payouts, our life insurance attorneys have found that life insurance companies sometimes attempt to wrongfully classify someone’s death under an exclusion so that they can deny the beneficiary’s claim.

 A policyholder must disclose all personal information, including date of birth, occupation, marital status, address, level of education, health history, lifestyle habits, and hobbies on their initial application for life insurance and medical questionnaire.
 The life insurance adjusters use this information to calculate the risk that the policyholder will die within the policy term.